Thomas Cranmer: Trials, recantations, execution (1553–1556)

-In his final days Cranmer's circumstances changed, which led to several recantations.
+In his final days, Cranmer's circumstances changed, which led to several recantations.
 On 11 December, he was taken out of Bocardo and placed in the house of the Dean of Christ Church.
 This new environment was very different from that of his two years in prison.
 He was in an academic community and treated as a guest.
 Approached by a Dominican friar, Juan de Villagarcía, he debated the issues of papal supremacy and purgatory.
-In his first four recantations, produced between the end of January and mid-February, Cranmer submitted himself to the authority of the king and queen and recognised the pope as head of the church.
+In his first four recantations, produced between the end of January and mid-February, Cranmer submitted himself to the authority of the king and queen and recognised the Pope as head of the Church.
 On 14 February 1556, he was degraded from holy orders and returned to Bocardo.
 He had conceded very little and Edmund Bonner was not satisfied with these admissions.

-On 24 February a writ was issued to the mayor of Oxford and the date of Cranmer's execution was set for 7 March.
+On 24 February, a writ was issued to the mayor of Oxford and the date of Cranmer's execution was set for 7 March.
 Two days after the writ was issued, a fifth statement, the first which could be called a true recantation, was issued.
-Cranmer repudiated all Lutheran and Zwinglian theology, fully accepted Catholic theology including papal supremacy and transubstantiation, and stated that there was no salvation outside the Catholic Church.
+Cranmer repudiated all Lutheran and Zwinglian theology, fully accepted Catholic theology, including papal supremacy and transubstantiation, and stated that there was no salvation outside the Catholic Church.
 He announced his joy at returning to the Catholic faith, asked for and received sacramental absolution, and participated in the mass.
-Cranmer's burning was postponed, and under the normal practice of canon law he should have been absolved.
-Mary decided that no further postponement was possible.
+Cranmer's burning was postponed and, under the normal practice of canon law, he should have been absolved.
+Mary, however, decided that no further postponement was possible.
 His last recantation was issued on 18 March.
 It was a sign of a broken man, a sweeping confession of sin.
-Despite the stipulation in canon law that recanting heretics be reprieved, Mary was determined to make an example of Cranmer, [she] arguing that "his iniquity and obstinacy was so great against God and your Grace that your clemency and mercy could have no place with him", and pressed ahead with his execution.
+Despite the stipulation in canon law that recanting heretics be reprieved, Mary was determined to make an example of Cranmer.
+An ambassador summarized her position to her thus: Cranmer's "iniquity and obstinacy was so great against God and your Grace that your clemency and mercy could have no place with him, but you were constrained to administer justice".
+She pressed ahead with his execution required by his attainder by parliament for high treason.